His name was Frank Sadowski.

 The man who was to be my mother’s husband and my father, would never be those things.
 He was robbed of that opportunity, and so was Mom.
 Frank gave all.

 Frank came home, but in a different way.
-Frank is pictured above with his father, also Frank, who would bury his son and 4 years later, request a military headstone for him.
-On the back of that photos is written “Who’s that handsome fellow in the zoot suit?” and then a note below it with an arrow that says “Sis’s corny cracks are on all pix she sends.”
+Frank is pictured above with his father, also Frank, who would bury his son four years later and request a military headstone.
+Yes, it took the family four years to get Frank’s body back.
+Four very long years.
+On the back of that photo is written “Who’s that handsome fellow in the zoot suit?” and then a note below it with an arrow that says “Sis’s corny cracks are on all pix she sends.”

-I don’t know who called mother with the news.
+I don’t know who called mother with the news of Frank’s death.
 I’m guessing it would have been Frank’s parents.
-I know she corresponded with Frank’s sister for years.
+I know she corresponded with Frank’s sister for decades.
 Mom was treated as Frank’s future wife by his family, and then as his widow.

 To me, 20 years seemed like an eternity ago, more than a decade before I was born, but looking back now at things in my life that happened 20 years ago, it doesn’t seem so long and many that are painful are still quite fresh.
 Sometimes it’s extremely difficult to verbalize experiences that were overwhelmingly painful.
 Sometimes talking about them opens that terrible gash again.